 Mark Inston studied law in Germany, qualifying first as a German Rechtsanwalt, then as a solicitor of England and Wales, before being admitted as a solicitor to the Supreme Court of Victoria in 2003.
 Mark is a member of the Law Society of England and Wales, as well as the Law Institute of Victoria.
 He has almost 20 years' experience acting for Australian and overseas financial institutions and borrowers in a broad range of finance transactions, including construction and investment property finance, and all forms of corporate finance, including syndicated and bilateral loans, mezzanine and quasi equity finance, acquisition finance, asset and equipment finance, and derivatives.

 John Hutchinson is a Consultant in our Corporate and Commercial team with over 25 years' experience.
 He has extensive corporate and transactional funds experience, having worked on deals in Australasia, Europe and the United States.
 John’s work is primarily focused on property fund mergers and acquisitions, initial public offerings and secondary capital raisings, fund restructurings, and the launch of wholesale and retail syndicates and joint ventures.
 John has significant technical expertise in the property funds sector, having advised on real estate portfolio and corporate acquisitions, transactional activity for wholesale and retail unlisted funds and related regulatory, governance and compliance matters.
 In addition, he has substantial experience in structuring, managing and executing offshore transactions.

 Jeanette Lui is a Senior Associate in our Banking and Finance team.
 Jeanette has lived and worked in Melbourne, London and Singapore.
-With 10 years’ experience in working for Magic Circle and Silver Circle UK law firms, she has vast amount of experience in advising on and managing cross border transactions.
+With 10 years’ experience in working for Magic Circle and Silver Circle UK law firms, she has a vast amount of experience in advising on and managing cross border transactions.
 Jeanette’s practice focuses on the real estate and infrastructure sectors.
 She has experience in bilateral and syndicated lending, construction financing, acquisition financing and general commercial transactions.
 Jeanette’s experience includes advising lenders in relation to the financing of a cross-border acquisition of an Australian life sciences company by a UK company.
 She is admitted as a solicitor in both England and Wales and Victoria, Australia.

 Partner & Head of International Desks